atomicdata-dev/atomic-data-browser/CONTRIBUTE.md

 If you're editing `@tomic/lib` or `@tomic/react`, you need to re-build the library, as `atomic-data-browser` imports the `.js` files.
 You can auto re-build using the `watch` commands in `@tomic/lib` and `@tomic/react`.
-If you run `yarn start` from the root, these will be run automatically.
+If you run `pnpm start` from the root, these will be run automatically.
 Note that you may need to refresh your screen manually to show updates from these libraries.

 There are two possible solutions for improving this workflow: